Tamarindo Costa Rica Travel Guide

 Renting a car in Costa Rica

-Liability Insurance is mandatory and must be bought at the agency.
-Liability Insurance is attached to the car and not the driver, therefore a policy from your home country cannot be used.
+Liability Insurance is legally required and must be purchased from the rental agency.
+This type of coverage is tied to the car—not the driver—so any policy from your home country won’t apply.